Fellows of DAA (FDAA)

-The FDA credential is considered an honour by the Association.
-Once achieved, FDA status is continuous, meaning no further application renewal or evidence is required.
+The FDAA credential is considered an honour by the Association.
+Once achieved, FDAA status is continuous, meaning no further application renewal or evidence is required.

 Angela Vivanti is the Research and Development Dietitian at the Princess Alexandra Hospital, Brisbane and has worked in many areas of dietetics during more than 30 years as a DA member.
 She strives for impacts which benefit individuals and their health care in wide-reaching and sustainable ways.
 Angela has made a high-level contribution to DA nationally including at board level, national and international conferences, university accreditations and informatics committees amongst other volunteer activities.
 She represents DA internationally in advancing the Nutrition Care Process Terminology (NCPT).
 Angela has designed electronic health records which support dietetic practice with the ability to demonstrate outcomes across the continuum of care as part of routine documentation.
 With over 2000 citations, publications include original research, validated tools, systematic reviews and evidence-based practice.
 She is co-author of “Nutrition Care Process and Terminology – a practical approach”.